-Date/time operating system.
+Date/time Format of the PC time is adopted from the settings of the operating system.
 User Name with which the user is logged into the operating system.
 "MUF" (= transmitter) if the change was performed at the instrument.
 Operating hours/date/tim e Operating hour/time stamp at which the change at the instrument was performed.
 Serial no. probe Serial number of the probe.
 Reference value If no changes were performed, no value is displayed.
+Unit Unit during the adjustment.